-Western Rock Lobster would like to sincerely thank all those young active skippers for sending in an application of interest to join the Fishing Operations Subcommittee (FOS) recently established by the Western Rock Lobster Council Board.
+Western Rock Lobster would like to sincerely thank all those young active skippers for sending in an application of interest to join the Fishing Operations Committee (FOC) recently established by the Western Rock Lobster Council Board.
 WRL were really encouraged by the high number of quality applications received.

-Following the application process the FOS now comprises:
+Following the application process the FOC now comprises:

 - Jared Groom (North)